 In particular we are going to track resource usage (i.e. LUT, FF, DSP and memory).
 This gives you insight on how the resource usage evolved during the project life span and if the FPGA is getting too full.

-In this blog post of the series “FPGA meets DevOps”, I am going to show you how to use source version control with Xilinx Vivado.
+In this second blog post of the series “FPGA meets DevOps” I am going show you how to integrate Xilinx Vivado with Docker and Jenkins.

 Docker provides a lightweight operating system level virtualisation.
 It allows developers to package up an application with all the parts it needs in a container, and then ship it out as one package.
 A container image is described by a file (Dockerfile) which contains a sequence of commands to create the image itself (i.e.: packages to install, configuration tasks, etc) and it is all you need to replicate the exact build environment on another machine.

 The objective is to create a container that will run Vivado in headless mode (without user interface) to build the FPGA image.